yonathanm772/Coding_Commandos/README.md

 ```

 ## 6. Product Vision Statement
-Overall, our vision for our product is to get college students to learn how to take control of their finances.
-This is accomplished with a user-friendly finance app that empowers users to take control of their finances with simple, intuitive tools.
+Overall, our vision for our product is to empower college students to learn how to take control of their finances.
+This is accomplished with a user-friendly finance app to take control of their finances with simple, intuitive tools.
 We aim to help users achieve their financial goals and build a secure financial future.